Rhea-Braithwaite/IntrotoIM/finalProject/README.md

 ## Process

+### Classes
+For this project, I used two classes, one for the notes themselves, and another for the Songs.
+I began the game with only the notes class but decided to add the latter later on as I wanted to use two songs.

 ### Initial Design
-To do this assignment, I first began by doing a general outline of the game design and got the notes, which I initially just had as circles.
+To do this project, I first began by doing a general outline of the game design and the notes, which I initially just had as circles.

 The lanes were simple, just drawing lines and the same was for the play zone.
-I used my DreamCatcher code as it had a similar idea for falling notes, with each circle beginning to fall after the one before reached a certain point.
+I used my DreamCatcher code as it had a similar idea for falling notes, with each circle beginning to fall after the one before reached a certain point on the screen.

 ![](media/gifs/Fall1.gif)

 ### Imagery

 The next step was the imagery for the game.
-I found two pictures online and decided to use them as follows:
+I found two pictures and decided to use them as follows:

 The background: